myxozoa/Sprint-Challenge--Security-CA/security/README.md

 for web browsing that doesn't save state, etc.

-Use the practices and approaches we learned about this week - this means pick a suitably long *passphrase* to protect your password manager, and to think about what your threat model is and what services you want to trust with what information.
+Use the practices and approaches we learned about this week - this means pick a suitably long *passphrase* to protect your password manager, and think about what your threat model is and what services you want to trust with what information.
 Some general tips:

 - You are a software developer, which means you're a high value target (you are